prometheus-protocol/motoko-sdk/README.md

 This SDK handles the low-level details of the MCP specification—including routing, protocol compliance, and connection management—allowing you to focus on defining your application's resources, tools, and logic.

+## Live Example

+Check out the live example server running on the Internet Computer: [MCP Example Server](https://dd6u2-wiaaa-aaaai-q32lq-cai.icp0.io).

+Connect to it using any MCP client including the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).

 ## Core Concepts

 This SDK is designed to be declarative.
 You define your server's capabilities by creating records and functions, and then pass them to the SDK to handle the rest.